XimenaPradoMaersk/AutoPhish-Reports/README.md

 These outputs are designed to feed directly into human risk dashboards and support data-driven decision-making.

+## 🧠 Implementation Note

+The solution was built using Dify workflows with Python code nodes.
+For demonstration purposes, the core logic has been modularized into standalone Python scripts.

 ## 🔮 Future Improvements

 - 🧠 AI-powered risk prediction and behavioural modeling